jamiealanmassey/godouken/README.md

 ## Acknowledgements
 Godot is an amazing game engine and you should support it! if you want to you can contribute to the patreon and development of it by following [this](https://www.patreon.com/godotengine) link!

-This tool was developed for my Final Year Project at Aston University.
+This tool was developed for my Final Year Project at [Aston University](https://www.aston.ac.uk/)